-The French Dips are super easy to make.
+My Baked French Dips are super easy to make.
 Now, you could really go crazy and cook the beef yourself and make the Au Jus to go with it and even bake your own bread.
 But why go to all that trouble when this method is really just as good?

 When I feel like I’m in the mood for these sandwiches I head to my local grocery store deli.
-I choose the rarer of the roast beef they have in the deli meat case and have them slice it for me, but not too thin.
+I choose the most rare of the roast beef they have in the deli meat case and have them slice it for me, but not too thin.
 I prefer the rarer meat because I’m going to be baking the meat in the oven and I don’t want it to get too tough.
-While I’m there I also grab some rolls.
-I like the bolillo rolls because they are nice and soft and not as dense as french rolls, but either works fine in this case.
-Slice the rolls in half lengthwise and place bottom halves on a baking sheet.
-Top with a generous helping of roast beef and place under the broiler of our oven for 5-7 minutes or until meat is nice and hot.
+While I’m there I also grab some rolls and some Provolone Cheese.

+Place the bottom halves of the rolls on a baking sheet.
+Top with a generous helping of roast beef and place under the broiler of your oven for several minutes or until meat is nice and hot.

 Top the meat with slices of your favorite cheese (I like Provolone for these sandwiches), and add the empty halves of the bread to the baking sheet.
 Place back under the broiler for a few minutes or until cheese is mostly melted and bread is nice and toasty.

 Place the tops back on the sandwiches and serve with a side of Au Jus for dipping.
 I use the term “Au Jus” loosely since I really just grab a can of Beef Consume or broth and heat it up.
 To update the au jus sauce this time though, I added some minced garlic and Worcestershire sauce to create more depth of flavor and it was so delicious!

-- 1 pound rare Deli Roast Beef
+- 1 pound Deli Roast Beef rare

 - 8 slices deli Provolone cheese

-- Beef broth for dipping
+- 15 ounces Beef broth for dipping

 - Preheat broiler and place the oven rack at the top level.
+Stir together melted butter and garlic powder.

-- Slice the rolls in half lengthwise and place bottom halves on a baking sheet.
-Divide meat among the 4 rolls rolls and place under the broiler for 5-7 minutes until meat is nice and hot and bread is beginning to toast around the edges.
+- Place bottom halves of the rolls on a baking sheet.
+Divide meat among the 4 rolls rolls and place under the broiler for 3-4 minutes until meat is nice and hot and bread is beginning to toast around the edges.

 - Top the meat with Provolone cheese slices.
 Place top halves of the rolls on the sheet, soft side up.